trungnth/akde/README.md

 H = -\int f(x) \log f(x) \, dx.
 $$

 The algorithm maximizes entropy iteratively, promoting a smooth and unbiased density estimate while avoiding overfitting.
 The `AKDE` implementation demonstrates the power of Gaussian Mixture Models in adaptive kernel density estimation.
 By combining the EM algorithm for parameter optimization, curvature-based bandwidth selection, and entropy maximization, the algorithm achieves flexible and accurate density estimation.
 The use of Cholesky decomposition ensures computational efficiency and stability, making the algorithm scalable for large datasets and high-dimensional problems.
-This seamless integration of mathematical rigor and computational efficiency highlights the versatility of GMMs in density estimation.